sunshine-protocol/monetary-futarchy/README.md

 1. forward guidance on issuance and spending decisions
 2. fund management of the treasury

 Different stakeholders have different perceptions of the DOT token's purpose.
 VCs might prefer less dilution to the treasury in a low price scenario, while Parity presumably would prioritize chain security to short-term token valuation.
-Without clear consensus on the token's purpose, conflicts of interest are bound to arise `=>`Polkadot needsa monetary council to govern monetary policy.
+Without clear consensus on the token's purpose, conflicts of interest are bound to arise `=>`Polkadot needs a monetary council to govern monetary policy.
 This follows from the fact that the ecosystem contains a diverse set of stakeholders with strong opposing opinions on token purpose.

 The monetary council will represent Polkadot's stakeholders with domain-specific experts selected by DOT holders via Phragmen's algorithm (like all other councils).
 This council should significantly bias low voter turnout, with the expectations that DOT holders will probably delegate most decisions to the domain-specific experts on the council.